Bonfire/Lost-Delayed-TBL-Framework/README.md

 ## Structure

 - `src/org/lostclient/behaviour` - This is where your branches and leaves should be defined.
-They describe the functionality of your script,
+They describe the functionality of your script.
+I'd recommend not touching the `tick` functionality unless you know what you are doing.
 - `src/org/lostclient/framework` - This contains the core of the Tree-Branch framework code.
-Credits to LostVirt,
+Credits to LostVirt.
 - `src/org/lostclient/paint` - Where the core of the script paint code is defined.
-Credits to Fluffy,
+Credits to Fluffy.
 - `src/org/lostclient/utilities` - Contains our utility classes (and it's where you should define any future utility classes),
   - `API.java` - Holds current tree information as well as sleep delay and tick delay settings.
 Modify the settings to your liking.
 Also contains the method used in deriving both delays.
   - `Interaction.java` - An example interaction helper that utilizes the framework's sleep delay system.
 Do note that some interactions are handled by the client (such as walking a path), so only the first action will have a delay.